LiorSinai/liorsinai.github.io/_posts/2021-08-11-sudoku-reader-part3-digits.md

 ### Centre component detection

-The following is a simple algorithm to detect whether or not there is a component in the centre:
+Here is a simple algorithm to detect whether or not there is a component in the centre:
 1. Draw a white circle in the middle of a blank image the same size as the region of interest.
 2. Element-wise multiply the circle kernel with the region of interest.
-3. If the ratio of non-zero pixels to the circle area is greater than some threshold, return true, else false.
+3. If the ratio of non-zero pixels to the circle area is greater than some threshold return true, else false.

 This is what it looks like:
 <figure class="post-figure">